-There are many Navajo woven blanket patterns mainly the first phase, second phase and third phase, also called Chief blankets.
-There’s also the Germantown pattern style and others.
+There are several Navajo woven blanket patterns mainly the first phase, second phase and third phase, also called Chief blankets.
+There is also the Germantown pattern style and others.
 This design was inspired by the third phase blanket, which has the characteristic 9 diamonds placed in three columns.
 The colors I chose imitate the traditional thread colors used in Navajo weaving, which are natural red, black and indigo dyes.
 In this case, I used watercolors on rough paper to create that woven and aged texture.
 The central cross represent the Spider Woman that taught the Navajo to weave.

 Shibori Tie Dye: Japan